What is line photography?

 In fact, it’s almost impossible to photograph anything without lines in photography.
 So, you need to pay attention to the lines in your scene.

 Even better, seek out lines when composing an image.
-Just applying this extra level of though before creating an image will help you to take better photos.
+Just applying this extra level of thought before creating an image will help you to take better photos.

 Why is line important in photography?

-Lines add to the composition of an image.
+Lines are an element of design and so add to the composition of an image.
 They direct the viewer’s eye into and along a photo to the focal point.
 They also impact the mood of a photo, depending on the type of line and how it is used.